International reactions to the Syrian civil war: Individuals

-After a bloody crackdown across Syria, former Lebanese Prime Minister Saad Hariri publicly condemned the Syrian government.
+After a bloody crackdown across Syria, former Lebanese prime minister Saad Hariri publicly condemned the Syrian government.
 "We in Lebanon cannot, under any circumstances, remain silent regarding the bloody developments taking place in Syria."
 He compared the violence in Hama to the 1982 Hama massacre and said the Arab world must speak out.

 Political analyst Karim Sader suggested Qatar's response was part of "a shrewdly calculated divorce from the Syrian regime".
 Qatar News Agency, the emirate's state-owned media outlet, was the first network in the Arab world to broadcast Arab League Secretary-General Naril Elaraby's 7 August statement criticizing the Syrian government over its military actions and calling for an end to the violence.

 In 2012, tripartite president during the Bosnian War, Ejup Ganić, said that the same mistakes were being made in Syria.
 "The world swallowed the pill in Bosnia, where it became normal to hit apartments people live in and to burn cities randomly.
 The international community allowed a crime against humanity in Bosnia.
 The same is happening in Syria.
 [The United States] should react [because it is] a superpower with human rights on the agenda.
-As this is the year of the United States presidential election, 2012, Unfortunately, there's a lack of leadership in the world when it comes to right versus wrong."Al Jazeeras Beirut-based reporter Ali Hashem resigned after his e-mails expressing frustration at the outlet's "unprofessional" and biased coverage of the Syrian civil war, which relegated the 2011–2012 Bahraini uprising to smaller stories despite more daily events including violence, deaths and judicial motions.
+As this is the year of the United States presidential election, 2012, Unfortunately, there's a lack of leadership in the world when it comes to right versus wrong."

+Al Jazeera's Beirut-based reporter Ali Hashem resigned after his e-mails expressing frustration at the outlet's "unprofessional" and biased coverage of the Syrian civil war, which relegated the 2011–2012 Bahraini uprising to smaller stories despite more daily events including violence, deaths and judicial motions.

 American politician Dick Black, contrary to his own country's official stance on Syria, sent a letter to Bashar al-Assad praising his conduct in the war, saying that the Syrian army deserved credit for a "heroic rescue of Christians", defending Jews in Syria, and "exhibit[ing] extraordinary gallantry in the war against terrorists".